tiangolo/issue-manager/README.md

 ## Config

+You can use any file name you want, `issue-manager.yml` is just a suggestion.
+But it has to be inside of `.github/workflows/` and have a `.yml` extension.

-If you check, the `config` in that file `main.yml` has a `string`, and inside the string there's a whole JSON configuration:
+If you check, the `config` in that file `issue-manager.yml` has a `string`, and inside the string there's a whole JSON configuration:

 ```JSON
 {"answered": {}}